 Six months after Cheryl sold, her father was diagnosed with a brain tumor and was given 6 months to live.
 Cheryl was lucky to be able to devote most of her time to caring for her father and trying to find a cure.
 Sadly he passed away 2 years later.
 However, her father’s illness was the catalyst for her to create the annual “Curl for a Cure” in support of the Canadian Breast Cancer Foundation.
 In the five years that this event ran (from 2003 to 2007) over 1.3 million dollars was raised in support of the CBCF.

 Cheryl co-authored and published “Between the Sheets Creating Curling Champions” in 2005.
 Which describes the mental side of the game of curling.
 She added a final section to the book titled “The Silver Lining” which was released Feb 2011.

 During all these stages of her life Cheryl has never lost site of the need to give back.
 She has volunteered on a variety of boards, as well for the Canadian Curling Association and the World Curling Tour.
 She was the spokesperson for the 2010 Terry Fox Run and has done promotional work for the Alberta Children’s Hospital, Children’s Miracle Network and Dairy Queen Miracle Treat Day.
 She is currently devotes much of her energy to Goodwill Industries of Alberta as their spokesperson & ambassador.
-Cheryl also gives her time to WorldVision as one of their celebrity ambassadors as well as Sierra Sil supplements.
+Cheryl also gives her time to WorldVision as one of their celebrity ambassadors.

 Cheryl is also an avid traveler and enjoys spending her free time traveling and golfing with her common-law husband, Terry Meek.